jguerra7/Algorithms/Analysis of Algorithms/01_ What is Algorithm Analysis.md

-# What is Algorithm Analyis
+# What is Algorithm Analysis?

 It is very common for beginning computer science students to compare their programs with one another.
 You may also have noticed that it is common for computer programs to look very similar, especially the simple ones.